 Vienna sits in one of Europe's strongest cross-border nodes.
 60 km to Bratislava, 70 km to the Hungarian border, 250 km to the Czech border.
 For an integrator who keeps A1 documentation on standby, that means a "Vienna project" in practice often means the Danube area in Bratislava, the supplier orbit around Audi Hungaria Győr, or the Magna Liesing logistics hub.
 For our operations from Prešov it's a 6-hour drive on D1/A4 — comparable to Bratislava plus one hour through Schwechat.

-In practice we maintain a weekly contact rhythm with Vienna clients.
-For on-site visits and spec meetings, we fly via BTS (50 minutes from Košice) plus 60 km by car.
-For longer deployments (Loxone hardware install + commissioning standardly takes 3–4 weeks) we lodge within reach of Schwechat or directly in Wieden.
+For on-site visits and spec meetings we fly via BTS (50 minutes from Košice) plus 60 km by car.
+For longer deployments (a typical Loxone hardware install + commissioning runs 3–4 weeks) we would lodge within reach of Schwechat or directly in Wieden.

 Posted Workers — e-ZKO routine